In New Jersey, Celebrating a Revived Marsh and the Man who Made it Possible

 NOAA's involvement with the Woodbridge River Wetland Restoration Project began to take shape sometime in the late 1990s.
 We provided funds from natural resource damage settlements for two local oil spills to conduct feasibility studies, design, and permitting in 2000.
 Under a partnership of federal and state agencies, the project was designed and constructed between 2006 and 2007.
 NOAA and New Jersey Department of Environmental Protection provided $2.3 million, combining it with funds from the Army Corps of Engineers Harbor Deepening Program to make the full project come together for the Woodbridge River.

+The project removed berms and obstructions that had sealed the former wetland from the Woodbridge River for decades and reunited two large tracts of land with the tides via created tidal creeks and planted marsh grasses.
+Today, the site is once again the home of wading birds, waterfowl, fiddler crabs, ribbed mussels, and seemingly hundreds of thousands of killifish.
+Ernie had tirelessly dedicated much of his adult life to campaign for the acquisition, protection, and restoration of his beloved Woodbridge River wetlands and his achievements will live on in their vibrant waters.
 This is a post by the NOAA Restoration Center's Carl Alderson.
 Carl is a Marine Resource Specialist with the NOAA Restoration Center, located at the JJ Howard Marine Science Lab in Highlands, N.J.
 Carl provides oversight of coastal habitat restoration projects and marine debris programs through NOAA's Damage Assessment, Remediation, and Restoration Program (DARRP) and Community-based Restoration Grants Program (CRP) in the mid-Atlantic region.